 Corresponding Author:

-Niklaus J. Grünwald1,2
+Niklaus J. Grünwald

 Department of Botany and Plant Pathology, Oregon State University, Corvallis, OR

 Horticultural Crops Research Laboratory, USDA ARS, Corvallis, OR

 Abstract

 Identification of Phytophthora strains is critical yet challenging, especially when morphological traits are limited and only molecular data can identify certain species.
 We created Phytophthora-ID 2.0, a website that allows rapid identification of species and strains using previously described genetic markers.
 For identification, Phytophthora-ID 2.0 has two modules, Sequence-ID and Genotype-ID.
 Sequence-ID allows users to identify Phytophthora species using the carefully curated database of Phytophthora species identified with two commonly used barcodes, the internal transcribed spacer (ITS) and the cytochrome oxidase (COX) spacer regions.
 The Sequence-ID component has been improved from version 1 of the website to be faster and improve uptime.
 Genotype-ID is new in version 2 and implements the ability to place individuals into clonal lineages based on simple sequence repeat (SSR) identification for the two species P. infestans and P. ramorum.
 Genotype-ID uses a curated reference dataset, R functions from the R package ‘poppr’ running in shinyR server to display placement of query genotypes into currently known lineages using dendrograms or minimum spanning networks based on Bruvo’s genetic distance.
 All code is open source and available via github and CRAN providing the ability for other groups to develop web-based, interactive genotyping capabilities with minimal technical expertise on any server running shinyR and R.

 Introduction